 - Review the documents that you have brought with you.

 - Give you a vision screening or scan your Vision Screening Form (form DL-043A) unless your vision provider has completed a vision examination within the previous 12 months and they have electronically submitted those examination results to the MVA and;

-- Verify that you meet all eligibility requirements (includes reviewing your driving record for disqualifying violations as listed on the CDL-ST WVR application.
+- Verify that you meet all eligibility requirements (includes reviewing your driving record for disqualifying violations as listed on the CDL-SK TST WVR application.